MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 #### Java Flight Recorder \[[5](#ref5)\]

-Java Flight Recorder (JFR) gathers diagnostic and profiling data from a running Java application with very little impact on a running Java application.
-The collected data can then be analyzed with JMC Java Mission Control (JMC) and other tools.
+Java Flight Recorder (JFR) gathers diagnostic and profiling data from a running Java application.
+JFR has little impact on a running Java application.
+The collected data can then be analyzed with Java Mission Control (JMC) and other tools.
 Whereas JFR and JMC were commercial features in Java 8, both are open source in Java 11.